ptrcao/07-Project-1/README.md

 ## Usage

-The user will be promoted to allow their geolocation to be read when they open their browser to the Landing page.
-Once confirmed the user can select their Input Parameters and click Find Staion to return results.
+The user will be promted to allow their geolocation to be read when they open their browser to the Landing page.
+Once confirmed the user can select their Input Parameters and click Find Station to return results.

 ![This shows the landing page where uses can inlcude there Fuel Choice, Radius and sort by options](./assets/images/FuelSeeker_Landing.PNG)